jamesWalczak/climatrix/docs/tutorial.md

 ???+ tip
     If the preview does not open, choose your faviourite web browser and open `[http://localhost:5000/](http://localhost:5000/)` if you selected port `5000`.

+???+ note
+    For interactive plotting, make sure to install climatrix with: `pip install climatrix[plot]`